junjiel4616/merge-solo/README.md

-this is a great homework
+that is a great homework